 When nothing else works, it’s important to discuss your options with a doctor.
 Medication-overuse headaches can be treated, typically through abstinence and patience.
 It takes time for the symptoms to pass away, but in due time, a doctor may be able to start prescribing you some painkillers again.
 For severe medication-overuse headaches, gradual reduction of medication may be a better path to take.

-Myth 5: Only Women Get Migraines
+Myth 5: Only Women can get a Migraine

 Men experience migraines too.
 About 18 percent of women experience migraines, compared to just 6 percent of men, but that represents a split of 1:3, rather than the belief that migraines are overwhelmingly felt by women.
-Often internalized, this belief has led many men to misidentify the symptoms of their head pain as tension headaches, rather than migraines.
+Often internalized, this belief has led many men to misidentify the symptoms of their head pain like tension headaches, rather than migraines.
 Migraines are not only an adult problem, either, with an estimated 10 percent of school-age children struggling with some type of migraine disorder.